ydb-platform/ydb/ydb/docs/en/core/development/suggest-change.md

 git push fork
 ```

 And then create a PR from your branch with the cherry-picked fix to the stable branch.
+It is done similarly to opening a PR to `main`, but make sure to double-check the target branch.